 In respect of its other financial assets, the Company assesses if the credit risk on those financial assets has increased significantly since initial recognition.
 If the credit risk has not increased significantly since initial recognition, the Company measures the loss allowance at an amount equal to 12-month expected credit losses, else at an amount equal to the lifetime expected credit losses.
 In respect of its other financial assets, the Company assesses if the credit risk on those financial assets has increased significantly since initial recognition.
-If the credit risk has not increased significantly since initial recognition.
-If the credit risk has not increased significantly since initial recognition.
 If the credit risk has not increased significantly since initial recognition, the Company measures the loss allowance at an amount equal to 12-month expected credit losses, else at an amount equal to the lifetime expected credit losses.